Support

 3. The issuer must have access to the Sandbox environment.

-Refer to the [Quick Start Guide](https://developer.mastercard.com/carbon-calculator/documentation/quick-start-guide/index.md) for step by step process.
+Refer to the [Quick Start Guide](https://developer.mastercard.com/carbon-calculator/documentation/quick-start-guide/index.md) for the complete step-by-step process including a copy-paste `curl` example.

 1. Carbon emission (in grams and ounces)